Anne Lister's Sex Guide

 Cross Incurred

-An x by the entry's date indicates Anne has 'incurred a cross' (masturbated).
-This is sometimes confused with a + symbol used for reading.
+An 'x' by the entry's date indicates Anne has 'incurred a cross' (masturbated).
+This is sometimes confused with, or used in conjunction with, a '+' symbol which denotes reading.

 Examples of this can be seen on 4 May 1825 and 3 January 1830.